Terms and conditions

 - HMRC means Her Majesty's Revenue & Customs;

-- R&D means research and development as defined by the relevant UK accounting standards and modified by the guidelines published by the Department of Business, Innovation and Skills, as accepted by HMRC;
+- R&D means research and development as defined by the relevant accounting standards and modified by the guidelines published by the Department of Business, Innovation and Skills, as accepted by HMRC;

 - R&D Tax Relief means the Research and Development Tax relief available for small or medium sized companies as detailed in the Corporation Tax Act 2009.